TheRenegadeCoder/pymon/README.md

 10. "What is confidence building?" by Jeremy Grifski
 11. "What is the declared type of a variable?" by Jeremy Grifski
 12. "What is the static type of a variable?" by Jeremy Grifski
-13. "What is method overriding?" by Zihe Fang, Le Chang, Jeremy Grifski, Alexia Scarvelli, Tae Yeon Kim
+13. "What is method overriding?" by Jeremy Grifski, Alexia Scarvelli, Zihe Fang, Tae Yeon Kim, Le Chang
 14. "What is method overloading?" by Jeremy Grifski
 15. "What is the implements relationship?" by Yibo Gan, Jeremy Grifski
 16. "What is the extends relationship?" by Yi-You (Joseph) Chiu, Jeremy Grifski